farzanfarhangian/farzanfarhangian.github.io/courses/MGA852/main.md

 - Fridays    8:30 am - 12:30 pm   (laboratory - once per two-weeks)
 - Location: remotely by ZOOM

-## Feedback
-Please use this [form](https://forms.gle/nt8gZTp4iBUV2Zeb7) to provide feedback about the course.

 ## Chapters
 **1. Introduction of air navigation systems**